brandlewco/jesserieser-hugo-cc/content/collections/time.md

   Showcased at the *Grand Canyon National Park 100* exhibition at Etherton Gallery, this work served as a contemporary counterpoint to the historical works of Ansel Adams, Lee Friedlander, William Bell, and Barry Goldwater.
+collection_content: >-
+  “_As Grand Canyon National Park Turns 100, Its’ Chief Ranger Plans for the Next Century_.”
+These new works pay homage to American Romanticism and celebrate the west as I photograph head ranger Mathew Vandzura at Grandeur Point on the South Rim as a nod to Teddy Roosevelt’s legacy of conservation.

+  Vandzura talks at length about modernizing an ancient natural wonder, the park system’s responsibility to the public, the recent government shutdown, and exploring every possible option before limiting visitation to the 6.4 million annual park-goers.

+  Interview by Lily Rothman, assigned by Kim Bubello.
 collection_description_alignment: center
 slug: time-magazine-grand-canyon-100th-anniversary
 collection_blocks: